Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each semester.

 6.2.
 How do I view my final results?

 Please check Moodle for an announcement regarding this information.
-Your results will be emailed to your TOP registered email address and uploaded on the Student Portal on the result release date.
+Your results will be uploaded to the Student Portal on the result release date.

 If you are unable to view your results or need assistance, please contact IT office via firstname.lastname@example.org.